6421-NOC

 • Tell customers about the use and care of merchandise, and provide advice concerning specialized products or services

-• Explain merchandise in detail to customers (i.e., distinctions between models, manufacturers' specifications, available financing options, details of associated warranties, etc.)
+• Explain merchandise to customers (i.e., distinctions between models, manufacturers' specifications, available financing options, details of associated warranties, etc.)

 • Describe sales promotions or policies regarding payment and exchanges